April 12: Anniversary of the First Human Space Flight

 Do astronauts drink alcohol in space?

 It is said that NASA astronaut Buzz Aldrin took communion wine before stepping on the Moon, and Mir station’s cosmonauts had a small amount of vodka and cognac onboard.
-Anyway, nowadays, consuming alcohol on any space mission is strictly prohibited.
+Anyway, nowadays, consuming alcohol in any space mission is strictly prohibited.

-Is there WiFi in space?
+Is there WiFi on the ISS?

 What happens if an astronaut floats off in space?